cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 All elements are encoded as 56-byte strings.
 Decoding proceeds as follows:

-1. First, interpret the string as an unsigned integer s in little-endian representation.
-If the length of the string is not 56 bytes, or if the resulting value is >= p, decoding fails.
+1. Interpret the string as an unsigned integer s in little-endian representation.
+If the length of the string is not 56 bytes or if the resulting value is >= p, decoding fails.
-   * Note: unlike [@RFC7748] field element decoding, non-canonical values are rejected.
+   * Note: Unlike the field element decoding described in [@RFC7748], non-canonical values are rejected.
 The test vectors in (#invalid448) exercise these edge cases.
 2. If `IS_NEGATIVE(s)` returns TRUE, decoding fails.